OVERVIEW

 We then explore the ruins of St Augustine’s Abbey, the site where St Augustine and his followers established a monastic community, bringing Christianity to the heart of England.
 As we walk through the Abbey’s ancient stones, we are reminded of the enduring power of faith and mission across the centuries.

-Our final stop is the magnificent Canterbury Cathedral, where we’ll have time to contemplate and pray in this spiritual home of pilgrimage.
 The cathedral, with its awe-inspiring architecture and sacred history, will be the perfect setting for our time of reflection, as we pause to consider all we’ve experienced, and how God has spoken to us along the way.

 Included Meals: